-Draw a portrait of someone in your group.
+Draw a portrait of yourself dancing and moving like a sea-goddess.
 If you don't have a pencil to hand, draw it at home later.

 You have completed the ancient Greeks trail!

 You can find out even more about ancient Greek life in other parts of the Museum: